athackst/vscode-ament-task-provider/README.md

 ### Install your extension

+- To create your extension package run `vsce package`
 - To start using your extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.
 - To share your extension with the world, read on <https://code.visualstudio.com/docs> about publishing an extension.